M1 motorway (Republic of Ireland): Route

 Almost the entire length of the N1 has been upgraded to motorway standard and is designated the M1 motorway.
-It runs from the Junction 3 of the M50 ring road in Dublin, past Cloghran, Swords, Balbriggan, Drogheda and Dundalk before ending at Ballymascanlon north of Dundalk.
-It by-passes many towns through which the N1 travelled.
+It runs from the Junction 3 of the M50 ring road in Dublin, past Cloghran, Swords, Balbriggan, Stamullen, Drogheda, Dunleer, Castlebellingham and Dundalk before ending at Ballymascanlon north of Dundalk.
+It by-passes many towns and villages through which the N1 travelled.
 The original N1 route now forms the R132.
 At Ballymascanlon, it becomes the N1 dual carriageway and continues to the border with Northern Ireland.
 The motorway section of the N1 uses the M1 designation.
 Small yellow route markers along the motorway route also read N1.

 The motorway was built in several stages as short disconnected bypasses, replacing the original N1 route.
 The first section opened (in 1983) was from Whitehall to Coolock Lane followed (in 1985) by the Airport Motorway between Whitehall and Dublin Airport, only the third section of motorway opened in the Republic.
 1980s style direction signs were still intact on this route up until 2006.
 Part of this original M1 is now a spur to Dublin Airport, while another part between Whitehall to the Port Tunnel portals is now narrowed to two+one lanes (although still grade-separated) as a result of the Dublin Port Tunnel work.

 There are toll fees for use of the motorway between junctions 7 and 10, the section which forms the Drogheda bypass.
 Work began in 2004 on a bypass of Dundalk, and was completed three months ahead of schedule in 2005, extending the motorway to just south of the border.

 Construction finished in 2007 on a cross-border stretch of grade-separated dual-carriageway linking the northern end of the M1 with the A1 near Newry in County Armagh.
 This was opened to traffic on 2 August 2007.
 Its length is 14 km, 4.6 km north of the border and 9.4 km south of the border.
 This allows traffic to flow freely from Dublin Port on motorway/dual-carriageway standard road to the Hillsborough Roundabout, located south of Lisburn.

 A 120 km/h speed limit applies on most of the M1, the exception being a 100 km/h limit between Junction 1 and Junction 2 at Dublin Airport.
 The lower speed limit is credited to the much higher volumes of traffic on this stretch.
 Fingal County Council raised the limit on this section to 100 km/h in June 2022.